RakibRahman/SQL/README.md

 GROUP BY class
 HAVING COUNT(*) > 5;
 ```
+---

-# Combining Tables with SQL
+# JOIN - Combining Tables with SQL
-We can combine tables in SQL with `JOIN` sequence.
+We can combine tables in SQL with `JOIN` sequence. `INNER JOIN`  is the default join.
 ```
 SELECT * from orders
 JOIN customers
    ON orders.customer_id = customers.customer_id;
 ```
+---

+# LEFT JOIN
 A `left join` will keep all rows from the first table, regardless of whether there is a matching row in the second table.
 ```
 SELECT *